SRGSSR/pillarbox-android/pillarbox-player/docs/README.md

 #### Set the player to the view

-After adding the player view to your layout, in your Fragment or Activity you can when :
+After adding the player view to your layout, in your Fragment or Activity you can then :

 ```kotlin
 @Override